gjeunen/tombRaider/README.md

 *tombRaider* currently supports 3 algorithms to identify artefact sequences in metabarcoding data sets, including one novel approach and two widely-used methods in the metabarcoding research community.
 The algorithms can be specified using the `--method` parameter.
 The following three options are currently supported:

 1. `--method 'taxon-dependent co-occurrence'`: This novel approach is the default setting in *tombRaider* and allows for the most accurate species and haplotype recovery from metabarcoding data sets.
 Artefacts are identified based on taxonomic classification, sequence similarity, and co-occurrence patterns.
 For more information about the optional parameters, please see section 5.2 Parameters.
 This algorithm is currently the only automated method to recover haplotypes from metabarcoding data sets.
 2. `--method 'taxon-independent co-occurrence'`: This approach identifies artefacts based on sequence similarity and co-occurrence patterns.
-It was pioneered by [Froslev et al](https://github.com/tobiasgf/lulu) and has since seen alteration and optimisation in a variety of settings, e.g., [mumu](https://github.com/frederic-mahe/mumu).
+It was pioneered by [Froslev et al., 2017](https://github.com/tobiasgf/lulu) and has since seen alteration and optimisation in a variety of settings, e.g., [mumu](https://github.com/frederic-mahe/mumu).
 3. `--method 'taxon-dependent merging'`: This approach merges sequences based on taxonomic ID and is a widely-used approach in the metabarcoding research community.

 ### 5.2 Parameters

 #### 5.2.1 --occurrence-type

+The parameter `--occurrence-type` enables users to specify if the co-occurrence pattern between parent and child sequences should be based on read abundance (`--occurrence-type abundance`) or presence-absence (`--occurrence-type 'presence-absence'`), with the default set to `--occurrence-type abundance`.

+When `--occurrence-type abundance` is selected, for the co-occurrence pattern to hold true, the parent will need to achieve a higher read abundance than the child.
+The user can specify a threshold for how frequently this statement can be violated before the co-occurrence pattern does not hold true anymore (please see [section 5.2.5 count, --global-ratio, --local-ratio]).

 #### 5.2.2 --detection-threshold